Turtle Dreams

-Turtle Dreams is an album by American composer and vocalist Meredith Monk recorded in 1983 and released on the ECM New Series label.
+Turtle Dreams is an album by American composer and vocalist Meredith Monk recorded in 1983 and released on the ECM New Series later that year.
 A choreographed version of the work premiered at the Plexus Club in Chelsea, Manhattan.
-A film version, directed by Ping Chong, was broadcast the same year on September 2, 1983, on WGBH in Boston, Massachusetts.
+A film version, directed by Ping Chong, was broadcast the same year on September 2 on WGBH in Boston, Massachusetts.

-Inspiration
+Background

-In the late 1970s Monk acquired a turtle named Neutron as a pet, and in 2016 said "When I first got her I had a lot of dreams about her, very strange dreams.
+In the late 1970s Monk acquired a turtle named Neutron as a pet.
+Monk commented in a 2016 New York Times interview, "When I first got her I had a lot of dreams about her, very strange dreams.
 And then I started thinking, how does a turtle think?
 What would a turtle mind be, and if she's sleeping, what would a turtle dream be?"

-In a 2010 interview, Monk said she found standard music concerts boring, and said "at that time I started to try to feed in elements to that situation – like one little element of movement.
+In a 2010 interview, Monk said she found standard music concerts boring, and said "at that time I started to try to feed in elements to that situation—like one little element of movement.
 Turtle Dreams is a music piece that has a very simplified movement component.
 I was working on that music myself, and then I thought 'wouldn't it be interesting if the movement had a totally simple counterpoint?
 So instead of standing there singing, what about if we went from side to side?'
 And from there, the piece seemed to make itself."
-She also added "When I was working on it I didn't realise some things that I see now.
-There's a certain fascist element to it, and I wasn't conscious of that at the time. ...
+She also added, "When I was working on it I didn't realise some things that I see now.
+There's a certain fascist element to it, and I wasn't conscious of that at the time....
 There's a flatness, a surface style to the people, and maybe a kind of narcissism too."

 The film version of the piece includes footage of turtles, initially in natural settings and then walking across a world map and through a miniature model of a Western city.
 This footage was photographed and directed by filmmaker Robert Withers.